mikeckennedy/improve-mvc-perf-with-async-views/README.md

 See the live example here:
 [http://improve-mvc-perf-with-async-views.azurewebsites.net/](http://improve-mvc-perf-with-async-views.azurewebsites.net/async)

-Imagine you�re building an ASP.NET MVC website which has some performance problems.
+Imagine you're building an ASP.NET MVC website which has some performance problems.
 I'm sure this would never actually happen to you, but imagine you're facing this problem just for the sake of exploring the possibilities. :-)